inertance/reair-v2/README.md

 ```
 db:table:partition
 ```
-* if you want all partition add into blacklist , you can use
+* if you want to add all partition into blacklist , you can use
 ```
 db:table:.*
 ```